uppedtrout/Better-config/README.md

 obtained, may the Priest consider himself a master of the planes of the Spheres, and able to wrestle with the Old Gods.
 Once Death Herself has been stared in the Eye, can the Priest then summon and control the denizens of Death's darkly curtained halls.
-Then can he hope to open the Gate without fear and without that loathing of the spirit that slays theDownloaded from www.holybooks.com man.
+Then can he hope to open the Gate without fear and without that loathing of the spirit that slays the man.
 Then cane he hope to have power over the demons that plague the mind and the body, pulling at the hair and grasping at the hands, and the screaming vile Names into the airs